sharmlj/sharmlj.github.io/README.md

         <div class="four">
             <div class="text-box">
                 <p class="hbd-chatbox">
-                Happy birthday to youuu!!
+                Happy birthday to youuu!!<br>
-                Thank you for being a part of my life.
+                Thank you for being a part of my life.<br>
-                Not only a part, my escape.
+                Not only a part, my escape.<br>
-                Even if I may not know how to cheer you up on your bad days, you are never far from my thoughts and prayers.
+                Even if I may not know how to cheer you up on your bad days,<br>
+                you are never far from my thoughts and prayers.<br>
-No need to be blessed.
+No need to be blessed.<br>
-You already are since the day you met me.
+You already are since the day you met me.<br>
 HAHA Cheers!